 Michelle Jones, Non-Executive Director

-Michelle is a qualified Graphic Designer but after the birth of her two sons started to revaluate her career.
-Starting out as a Childminder she went on to study a Youth, Community and Playworker degree, then took on a PGCE to become an adult education tutor and finally took on Leadership and ICT training at Edinburgh University.
-She has been the CEO for The Parent Network, an organisation that supports family and community networks for the past 8 years.
-Since retraining Michelle has worked across Wales, with community, statutory and the private sector, but her heart is in the 3rd sector where she has worked for the past 21 years.
+Michelle Jones has been the CEO for The Parent Network, an organisation that supports family and community networks for the past 9 years.
+Michelle’s involvement with WISE KIDS started at a young people’s online safety event where the spare seat in the hall placed Sangeet next to her.
+Michelle began her journey as a qualified Graphic Designer but after the birth of her two sons started to revaluate her career.
+Starting out as a Childminder she went on to study a Youth, Community and Playworker degree, then took on a PGCE to become an adult education tutor.
+This was followed by Leadership and ICT training at Edinburgh University.
+Since retraining Michelle has worked across Wales, with community, statutory and the private sector, but her heart is in the 3rd sector where she has worked for the past 21 years, and where she currently heads the Parent Network.
 On a personal level Michelle is an artist and printmaker, a mindfulness teacher, Reiki Master and Champissage practitioner.
 She has an extremely patient husband who has fully supported her journey and two sons who are both artists and musicians in their own right.
 Michelle is passionate about everyone having a chance to reach their own potential no matter what their age or circumstances.

 Mr. Doug Hampson, Non-Executive Director

-Doug Hampson is a highly energetic and committed manager with well developed skills in business development and management, strategic change and financial planning, and facilitation of innovation in business and personal development.
+Doug Hampson is one of the founder directors of WISE KIDS.
+He is a highly energetic and committed manager with well developed skills in business development and management, strategic change and financial planning, and facilitation of innovation in business and personal development.
 He has strong commercial skills and the tenacity to negotiate successful deals.
 He has extensive innovation support experience, having worked with more than 700 clients, and run many workshops.
 He also taught MBA and undergraduate students, and supervised enterprise projects.
 He has assisted micro-business clients to obtain both grants and commercial funding amounting to at least £5 million over the last five years.
 He recently successfully launched then Chaired a local business which was sold to a plc in a 7-figure share deal.
 He actively mentors a number of small businesses in the South Wales area.

 Alan Davies.
 Non-Executive Director